 - Digital Technologies

-Research highlight the vital roles technology can play in improving outcomes for students with disabilities.
+Research highlights the vital roles technology can play in improving outcomes for students with disabilities.

-Video Modelling is a focus at ERS and we contribute to METV as well Our School Show to support School Wide Positive Behavioural Support (SWPBS).
-We stride using Video Modelling to help our students learn functional life skills.
+Video Modelling is a focus at ERS and we contribute to METV as well as Our School Show to support School Wide Positive Behavioural Support (SWPBS).
+We strive using Video Modelling to help our students learn functional life skills.